The Application Deadline for our 2014 Cohort is February 15, 2014.

 For the GRE taken after August 1, 2011: Preferred scores are 144 or higher for Quantitative Reasoning, 153 or higher for Verbal Reasoning, and 4.5 or higher for Analytical Writing.

 Note: GRE Scores will be accepted after the application deadline date as long as the test is taken before the deadline.
 All applicants are required to submit GRE Scores.
-Applicants whose scores fall below the preferred scores may also provide other qualifications, such as long-term experience or expertise in a related specialized field as justification for consideration for admission;
+Applicants whose scores fall below the preferred scores may also provide other qualifications, as described above;

 - Copy of valid Texas teacher certification, and a copy of your service record